manorrock/toyger/README.md

 The sample configuration files are in the `samples` directory.

 1. config_basic.yml - the sample configuration for BASIC authentication
-1. passwd - an empty placeholder password file for the BASIS configuration
+1. passwd - an empty placeholder password file for the BASIC configuration
 1. deployment.yml - a sample Kubernetes deployment